jmstout-tech/Pariveda-Challenge/README.md

 Alpha Version of Big Al's Touchdown Unity Project.

-Various files imported from project are not in full function within the Alpha version and have been commented out for reference.
+Various files imported from project are not all used within the Alpha Version and have been commented out for reference.

-Beta version expected to uphold 3x content compared to Alpha + additional user mechanics.
+Beta Version expected to uphold 3x content compared to Alpha + additional user mechanics.

 Comments are left within logic for components that were planned to be incremented but due to time constraints never made it into v0.1.